amusecode/amuse/doc/design/architecture.rst

 ++++++++

 Wrappers decorate a method.
-Wrappers can do pre- and post-processing of the arguments or decide if a method can savely be called.
+Wrappers can do pre- and post-processing of the arguments or decide if a method can safely be called.

 units and error code
     Defines a unit for each argument of the wrapped method.
 When called